explorer14/Leaflet.DriveTime/README.md

-# Leaflet.DriveTime (work in progress)
+# Leaflet.DriveTime
-### NB:  Please use the Leaflet.DriveTime folder if you want to see a reference usage of the module.
-I still need to figure out how to delete the Leaflet.DriveTime2 folder from Github.

 A simple JavaScript module for generating drive time polygons using Mapbox Directions API.

+### Demo
 Checkout the demo <a href="http://drivetimedemo.us-west-2.elasticbeanstalk.com/">here</a>.
 Just click on the map anywhere!

+### Concept
-Click on the map on a location that you want to use as the origin, pass in the drive time in minutes and this module will give you a polygon GeoJSON that encapsulates the area that can be reached from the selected origin within the drive time.
-You can either add the GeoJSON directly to a Leaflet map using a featureLayer or convert it into an L.polygon and then add it to the featureGroup that the Leaflet.Draw plugin uses to draw shapes on map.
+This module will give you a polygon GeoJSON that roughly encapsulates the area that can be reached from the selected origin (i.e. clicking on the map at a location) within a certain amount of driving time in minutes.
+You can either add the resulting GeoJSON directly to a Leaflet map using a featureLayer or convert it into an L.polygon and then add it to the featureGroup that the Leaflet.Draw plugin uses to draw shapes on map.
+This could be quite a handy tool for making geo-fencing location queries where you want to identify the locations within a certain area.

 ### External Dependencies
 The Leaflet.DriveTime.js module depends on <a href="https://api.mapbox.com/mapbox.js/plugins/turf/v2.0.2/turf.min.js">turf.js</a> and <a href="http://underscorejs.org/underscore-min.js">underscore.js</a> and it loads these dynamically from their respective CDNs using Asynchronous Module Definition (AMD) using Require.js.
 So no need to add these dependencies manually.